 The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

-The Texas legislature codified this criminal offense in Texas Penal Code Section 21.17 The law was enacted in 2015 and most recently updated in 2023 to clarify that this illegal spying included remote electronic observation.
+The Texas legislature codified this criminal offense in Texas Penal Code Section 21.17.
+This statute was enacted in 2015 and most recently updated in 2023 to clarify that this illegal spying included remote electronic observation.

 At the same time this law was originally enacted, the legislature created the Unlawful Disclosure of Intimate Visual Material offense.
-Interestingly, both that offense and the Voyeurism offense were initially designated as Penal Code Section 21.16, but Voyeurism was later redesignated as Penal Code Section 21.17.
+Interestingly, both of these offenses were initially designated as Penal Code Section 21.16, but Voyeurism was later redesignated as Penal Code Section 21.17.
+In addition to these laws, Texas has another “peeping Tom” law called Invasive Visual Recording.

 The Penal Code classifies the Texas Voyeurism law under Title 5 “Offenses Against the Person,” Chapter 21 “Sexual Offenses.”
 Learn more about the Texas offense of Voyeurism below.